JoranSlingerland/StockTracker/readme.md

 ## Input

-The script requires you to put a .json file of your transactions and api key in `.\\.data\input\input.json` using the structure below:
+The script requires you to put a .json file of your transactions, cash deposits and api key in `.\\.data\input\input.json` using the structure below:

 ``` json
 {